AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 The following states are applicable for external users:

-* **Inactive state** - In this state, the external users’ registration is expired.
+* **Inactive state** - In this state, the external users' registration is expired.
 Administrators set the expiry date for the external users while adding them through the add user workflow.
 * **Active state** - In this state, the external users can register to the Learning Manager application, and log in to the application.
 * **Pause** - In this state, the registration process for external users is blocked.
 However, the existing users can continue to log in.